• Skip to primary navigation

 What is Text To Speech Application?

-TTS, also known as text-to-speech systems, were designed for the visually impaired by providing a computer-generated spoken voice to read the user’s text.
+TTS, also known as text-to-speech systems, were designed for the visually impaired by providing a computer-generated voice to read the user’s text.

 Text To Speech For Free